adobe/aepsdk-react-native/README.md

 See [migration.md](./docs/migration.md) for guidance on migrating from ACP React Native libraries.

-## troubleshooting and Known issues
+## Troubleshooting and Known issues

 1. Getting error when building on iOS Xcode